nicealias/disk-partition-units/README.md

 # disk-partition-units
 A units chart for size in disk partitioning and file tools.
 For those moments when a megabyte is not a mebibyte, Linux or otherwise.

-* GiB refers to the traditional binary unit (2^n), commonly denoted GB in the past
+* GiB refers to the traditional binary unit (2^n), commonly denoted GB in the past, also known as IEC unit
-* GB refers to the newer but confusing decimal unit (10^n), adopted by millennials
+* GB refers to the newer but confusing decimal unit (10^n), adopted by millennials, also known as SI (ISO) unit

 ### TEXT-BASED
 **Program** | **Unit / Comment**